holacracyone/Holacracy-Constitution/Appendix-A.md

 - Assigning Partners to the Circle’s Roles, monitoring the fit, and re-assigning Roles to other Partners to optimize fit
 - Allocating the Circle’s resources across its various Projects and/or Roles
 - Judging the relative priority of Circle efforts on request to resolve priority conflicts across Roles
-- Removing constraints within the Circle to the Super-Circle enacting its Purpose and Accountabilities

 _The Lead Link also holds all un-delegated Circle-level Domains and Accountabilities._